ecoleduweb/ProjetApplicationH2024/back-end/API/README.md

     primary key (id)
 );
 CREATE USER 'admin'@'localhost' IDENTIFIED BY 'admin';
-GRANT ALL PRIVILEGES ON H2024.* TO 'root'@'localhost';
+GRANT ALL PRIVILEGES ON H2024.* TO 'admin'@'localhost';
 FLUSH PRIVILEGES;
 ```